ryogrid/articles/skiplist_en.md

 # Implementation of on-disk concurrent skip list for DBMS's Index
 - The purpose of this document is to share the knowledge and findings that I have gained through the design and implementation of on-disk concurrent Skip Lists
-- I have not been able to find any web pages, including English ones, that provide the kind of information shared in this document in a summarized form, so I hope this document will be useful to many people as valuable knowledge and insight
+- I couldn't find any web pages that provide same kind of information shared in this document in a summarized form, so this document will be useful to some people as valuable knowledge and insight

 # About Skip List

 ## What is Skip List?
-- A probabilistic data structure that realizes a so-called Key-Value store
+- A probabilistic data structure that realizes Key-Value store
-  - It is unique in that it is "probabilistic" compared to other data structures that provide similar functionality
+  - "probabilistic" data structure is unique compared to other data structures that provide similar functionality
-  - Data can be searched (retrieved), inserted, and deleted in O (log N)
+  - Data can be searched (got), inserted, and deleted in O (log N)
-    - The bottom of log can be varied by design, but most are 2 or 4; the author designed it to be 2
+    - The base of logarithm can be varied by design, but most are 2 or 4; the author designed it to be 2
-- As with [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree), stored data can be retrieved efficiently in sorted order based on the definition of the size of the data used as the Key
+- stored data can be retrieved efficiently in sorted order based on the definition of the size of the data used as the Key as same as [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree)
   - e.g.) Given Key-A and Key-B where A < B, it is possible to retrieve the values stored with x satisfying A <= x <= B in ascending order of the key
 - Overview of Data Structure
-  - Basically, it is just a concatenated list, and a linear search can be performed to reach the node that holds the desired entry.
+  - Basically, it is just a concatenated list, and a linear search can be performed to reach the node that holds the desired entry
   - However, as the name "Skip" implies, when creating a node, a path is created that allows skipping some nodes with a certain probability
     - As a result, it is like moving from the first station on the train to the destination while taking the limited express, express, local, and local train in that order
-    - To use the above analogy, creating a path is like recognizing each different train service as a stop (among the services from each stop to express, the probability of recognizing a stop as a stop is determined)
+    - To use the above analogy, creating a path is like recognizing each different train service as a stop (among the services from each stop to express, the probability of recognizing a station as a stop is determined)
-    - Each operation is distinguished by its level, and the number of stops (in terms of probability) is smaller for those with higher levels.
+    - Each operation is distinguished by its level, and the number of stops is smaller for those with higher levels.
 The level at which a train stops at each station is referred to as level 1 in this document
   - For details, please refer to Wikipedia's [skip list](https://en.wikipedia.org/wiki/Skip_list) page
     - The image below is from the above Wkipedia page
 ![skiplist.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/12325/c22bbd02-9c52-c3ed-7edb-25d5ed0762cd.png)

 ## Good points of Skip List
-- It can provide the same level of functionality and access performance as B+ tree and others, yet is relatively simple to implement.
+- It can provide the same level of functionality and access performance as B+ tree, yet is relatively simple to implement.
-- B-tree system
+- B-tree variants
-  - The data structure of the B-tree system is a balanced tree, so if the distribution of data in the tree structure becomes unbalanced, a process called rebalancing is performed
+  - The data structure of the B-tree variants is a balanced tree, so if the distribution of data in the tree structure becomes unbalanced, a process called rebalancing is performed
   - Internal processes called node split and merge (or another type of process that can achieve the same purpose) are performed as needed
   - Basically, rebalancing occurs when inserting and deleting data, which are update operations, but the implementation of merge processing for deletion tends to be particularly complex
   - Unless a special design is adopted, the implementation should take into account the case where the rebalancing process is not a local update in a tree, but a wide-ranging update